 Romaji: Fuan na kimochi o / Nokoshita mama / Machi wa Ding-Dong / Tōzakatte yuku wa

-🗣 Japanese Insight: Literal meaning: Leaving my anxious feelings as they are, the town goes further away with a "Ding-Dong."
-While the onomatopoeia "Ding-Dong" usually refers to bells, here it implies the rhythmic sound of the train moving over the joints in the tracks or the sound of railroad crossings.
-As the town recedes, a slight "anxious feeling" (fuan na kimochi) sprouts in her heart—wondering if she really did the right thing.
+🗣 Japanese Insight: While the onomatopoeia "Ding-Dong" usually refers to bells, here it implies the rhythmic sound of the train moving over the joints in the tracks.
+As the town recedes, a slight "fuan na kimochi" (anxious feeling) sprouts in her heart—wondering if she really did the right thing.
 However, the train continues without stopping, and its rhythm forcibly pushes her hesitation into the past.
-The technique of expressing internal conflict through the physical movement of "scenery receding" is a traditional Japanese poetic aesthetic that aligns one's emotions (jojo) with the scenery (jokei).
+This is a traditional Japanese poetic aesthetic that aligns one's emotions (jojo) with the scenery (jokei).

 5. 明日の朝 ママから電話で しかってもらうわ My Darling!